wojciechszmelczerczyk/wojciechszmelczerczyk/README.md

 | ---------------------------- | ----------------- | -------- |
 | GitNation Node.js Congress   | April 14-17, 2023 | Online   |

-Of course, you should modify the table to include the conferences and congresses you've actually attended, along with the relevant information such as the date and location.
-You can also add additional columns to include information such as your role at the event, any talks or presentations you gave, or any awards or recognitions you received.

 ## Github stats

 [![My GitHub Stats](https://github-readme-stats.vercel.app/api/?username=wojciechszmelczerczyk&count_private=true&theme=tokyonight&showicons=true)](https://github-readme-stats.vercel.app/api?username=wojciechszmelczerczyk&show_icons=true&count_private=true)